Sigurd Agersnap

 Sigurd Agersnap Gustavson (born 2 March 1993) is a Danish politician and member of the Folketing, the national legislature.
 A member of the Green Left party, he has represented Greater Copenhagen since November 2022.

 Agersnap was born on 2 March 1993 in Copenhagen.
-He is son of biologist Kim Gustavson and ethnogeographer Hanne Agersnap, a Member of the Folketing for Greater Copenhagen (2007-2011).
+He is son of biologist Kim Gustavson and ethnogeographer Hanne Agersnap, a Member of the Folketing for Greater Copenhagen (2007–2011).
 He was educated at Fuglsanggårdsskolen and Virum Gymnasium in Virum.
 He has a Master of Science degree in political science from the University of Copenhagen (2020).
-He was a student assistant for the Danish Confederation of Trade Unions (LO) (2016-2018) and an intern at Oxfam IBIS (2019-2020).
-He was a consultant for the Danish Broadcasting Corporation from 2020-2022.
+He was a student assistant for the Danish Confederation of Trade Unions (LO) (2016–2018) and an intern at Oxfam IBIS (2019–2020).
+He was a consultant for the Danish Broadcasting Corporation from 2020 to 2022.
 He was on the board of wastewater utility Biofos from 2018 to 2022.
 He was a member of the municipal council in Lyngby-Taarbæk Municipality from 2018 to 2022 and was first deputy mayor from 2021 in a Conservative People's Party led administration.